Last Updated on January 22, 2024 by Sharon Advik

-It’s quite hefty and excellent and built to a high quality with tight tolerances.
+It’s pretty hefty and excellent and built to a high quality with tight tolerances.

 He can turn the focus ring at any time, whether or not you’re switched to manual focus.

-The autofocus system works faster than usual for one of the sigma art lenses, and it’s very quiet in my tests.
+The autofocus system works faster than usual for one of the Sigma art lenses, and it’s quiet in my tests.

-You will see contrast and sharpness levels very well from the middle of the image and into the corners.
+You will see contrast and sharpness levels from the middle of the image and into the corners.

 The image quality is razor-sharp, straight from F 1.4, with outstanding contrast levels.

-We see some very dark corners, indeed, which you’ll want to brighten up with photo editing software.
+We see some very dark corners, which you’ll want to brighten with photo editing software.

-The close-up picture quality is fairly sharp, but with a touch of color, fringing stopped down to F2, though, and the picture quality shines again.
+The close-up picture quality is pretty sharp, but with a touch of color, fringing stops to F2, and the picture quality shines again.

-Overall, there’s not much more to say; the Sigma 20 millimeter f 1.4 art is a serious achievement in optical engineering.
+The Sigma 20mm f 1.4 art is a severe achievement in optical engineering.

 Even the most discerning professional photographer will be delighted with its exceptional image quality.

-As you’d expect from our sigma art lens, the body is excellent.
-But it’s pretty big and heavy, tipping the scales well over a kilogram or two and a half pounds.
+But it’s big and heavy, tipping the scales well over a kilogram or two and a half pounds.

 The lens zoom ring turns very smoothly but quite heavily.

-It comes with a very nice lens cap which slips on comfortably.
+It comes with an adorable lens cap that slips on comfortably.

 All in all, the build quality is pretty much perfect.

-On a full-frame camera, the image quality is nice and punchy in the middle of the image.
+On a full-frame camera, the image quality is excellent and punchy in the middle of the image.

-And its lack of chromatic aberration is very commendable at these extremely wide angles.
+And its lack of chromatic aberration is commendable at these vast angles.

-I was expecting to see a bit worse vignetting and distortion on this lens, really, so sigma should be pleased with themselves here.
+I expected to see a bit worse vignetting and distortion on this lens, so Sigma should be pleased with themselves here.

-This lenses philosophy naturally has little to do with getting out-of-focus backgrounds birch; when you do, they look lovely and smooth, which is good to see on such a wide-angle instrument.
+They look lovely and smooth when you do, which is good to see on such a wide-angle instrument.

-It’s a sharp lens, especially when the aperture is stopped down, giving you punchy clean images.
+It’s a sharp lens, especially when the aperture is stopped, giving you punchy, clean images.

-Undoubtedly the Sigma lens is much better valued, and it is recommended.
+Undoubtedly, the Sigma lens is a much better value, and it is recommended.

 Do you guys have any experience with these lenses?
 What are your thoughts on them?

-Which is the Best Full Frame Lens For Real Estate Photography for you?
+Which is the Best Full Frame Lens For Real Estate Photography?